tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Twenty-Seven     The Years of Gold

-France stood out for almost the longest time, suspicious of the Empire in spite of its origins in the great Frankish hero Charlemagne.
+France stood out for almost the longest time, suspicious of the Empire in spite of its own national origins in the great Frankish hero Charlemagne.
 Germany was followed into the imperial fold by Slovakia, Czechia, Denmark and the rest of Scandinavia, Austria and Hungary, Poland and the Baltic States, Italy, Spain and Portugal.

 Those early years of the Jade Empress's reign came to be known in history as the Seven Years of Gold.
 The Dragon Lord and his closest helpers spent many days, weeks, months, speaking with the leaders of society, and the shapers of public opinion, about what the Empire would stand for.
 The values of the Empire would be those of the Gospel of Jesus of Nazareth: not necessarily those of the megalithic Church which had grown up in his name.
 They would also be the values of the Tao, than which nothing is greater, nothing more empty.